-As of mid-July, shareholder support for executive pay programs remains strong and consistent with most prior years.
+As of early September, shareholder support for executive pay programs remains strong and consistent with most prior years.

 - Votes continue to average about 90% in favor of companies’ executive pay programs.